UMAprotocol/protocol/documentation/oracle/governance/adding_a_price_identifier.md

 If you are building with a price identifier not currently supported by the UMA DVM, you will need to propose it to the community of UMA token holders for a vote.
 You should create an UMIP in which you describe your project and the new price identifier(s) being requested.
 At this time, you do not need to provide an implementation for the addition of a new price identifier.
-For details on how to write a UMIP, please see this document.
+Details on how to write a UMIP are [here](./UMIPs.md).
 This UMIP will be discussed by members of the UMA community.

 - Step 2: Get Ready For Vote